 - On the left fringe, click Change adapter settings link.

 - Right click on the Ethernet connection you are using and choose its Properties.

 - Double click on the Internet Protocol Version 4 (TCP/IPv4).

 - Now, to turn DHCP on.
 For this purpose, you need to check the radio boxes against Obtain an IP address automatically on the upper part of the wizard as well as Obtain DNS server address automatically at the lower part.

 - Windows 10 will retrieve the IP address from the DHCP server.

-The Dynamic Host Configuration Protocol controls the allotment of IP addresses and few other IP parameters to the client machines that do not possess a static IP address.
+The Dynamic Host Configuration Protocol controls the allotment of IP addresses and a few other IP parameters to the client machines that do not possess a static IP address.
 If you don’t have an IP address to provide correctly, take help of the DHCP server and retrieve them automatically.